Close

 Equitable Taxation

-Unlike traditional sales taxes, Value Added Tax ensures fairness by taxing consumption at each stage of production.
+Unlike traditional sales taxes, Value Added Tax ensures fairness by taxing consumption at each production stage.
 This prevents tax evasion and ensures that all economic participants contribute proportionally to government revenue.

 Transparency and Accountability